Review of: Semrush (plus tutorial)

 What I Don't Like:

-Semrush is the swiss army knife of online competitor research.
-I use the tool every day for personal and client SEO/PPC campaigns.
-It allows you to get an (almost unfair) behind-the-scenes look at your top performing competitors and use the insights to build profitable online marketing campaigns right from the beginning.
+Summary: SEMrush is not just another keyword tool.
+I use it every day for personal and client search marketing projects.
+It allows you to get an (almost unfair) behind-the-scenes look at your top performing competitors and use the insights to build profitable campaigns right from the beginning.
 No more guesswork.
 Make decisions with data.

 Find profitable keyword opportunities, pinpoint high-converting ad and landing page copy, dissect competitor content strategies, audit backlink profiles, identify new site monetization opportunities, track metrics in real-time...and a lot more.